Aider-AI/aider/README.md

 ## Features

-* Chat with GPT-4 about your code by launching aider with set of source files to discuss.
+* Chat with GPT-4 about your code by launching aider with set of source files to discuss and edit together.
 * Request changes, improvements, and bug fixes to your code.
 * Aider will apply the edits suggested by GPT-4.
-* Aider will automatically commit each change to git with a sensible commit message to provide safety, change history and easy undo with normal git tools.
+* Aider will automatically commit each changeset to git with a sensible commit message.
+These frequent, automatic commits provide a safety net.
+It's easy to use standard git workflows to undo or abandon a series of changes which don't pan out.
-* Aider can make coordinated code changes across multiple source files at once.
+* Aider can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
+* You can also edit the files in your editor while chatting with aider.
-* Aider will notice if you edit the files outside the chat:
+  * It will notice if you edit the files outside the chat.
-  * It will ask if you'd like to commit these out-of-band changes.
+  * It will help you commit these out-of-band changes if you'd like.
   * It will import the new file contents into the chat.
   * You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with aider.
 * Live, colorized, human friendly output.